drsanti/ecc-cmdex-red/README.md

 - `Console Windows` for displaying all system information.

-- `Dockable Windows` for controlable layout, the flexible working environment.
+- `Controlable Layout`, the flexible working environment.

 - etc.